-IILAH is excited to announce a Book Review Seminar for Prof Desmond Manderson’s latest contribution to the interdisciplinary field of law and the humanities, Danse Macabre: Temporalities of Law in the Visual Arts (Cambridge University Press, 2019).
+IILAH is excited to announce a Book Panel Seminar for Prof Desmond Manderson’s latest contribution to the interdisciplinary field of law and the humanities, Danse Macabre: Temporalities of Law in the Visual Arts (Cambridge University Press, 2019).
 The Seminar will feature three guest reviewers in the fields of law and art, Prof Ian McLean, Dr James Parker, and Laura Petersen, with a response from Prof Manderson, and the opportunity for Q&A with the author and reviewers.

 Desmond Manderson, Danse Macabre: Temporalities of